Dash renders web applications as a “single-page app”. When using dcc.Link

 :

-(string or function) The name of the page <title>.
-That is, what appears in the browser title.
+(string or function) Specifies the page title displayed in the browser tab.

 description